 A Business Insider survey of 225 executives reports 22 percent want to launch their own companies.
 Nearly 40 percent of men and 25 percent of women want to become their own boss, most of those being millennials.

 More than two-thirds of all adults believe entrepreneurs are seen as high status.
 In the U.S., for example, entrepreneurs are often seen as celebrities and highly admired according to the Global Entrepreneurship Monitor (GEM) 2016 Global Report.

-But it’s not just millennials.
+But it’s not just millennials, all generations are trending towards entrepreneurism.
 With many baby boomers having to retire early because of ageism in hiring practices, they also are being forced to set out on entrepreneurial journeys of their own and become their own boss.
-This leaves me with the prediction that GenXers will make up the highest percentage of their generation left working in corporate America.
+GenXers, already a generation known for being the most entrepreneurial and independent, have already been one step ahead of the rest.

 According to the Global Entrepreneurship Monitor (GEM) 2016 Global Report, entrepreneurial activity remained stable or increased in approximately two-thirds of all economies surveyed.

 More than two-thirds of all adults see entrepreneurship as a good career choice, but only 42% percent of all working-age adults currently see good opportunities around them for starting a business.
 North America reports the highest rate of opportunity perception at 58 percent.
 Only 13 percent of North Americans intend to start a business in the next three years.

 As you can see there are quite a few gaps.

 More than 33% of adults want to become entrepreneurs, but just don’t see the right opportunity yet.
 And 29% of adults who see the opportunity, just don’t have what it takes yet.
 What is holding that 29% back?
 This is where LAUNCH! brings them the tools and education to position themselves for success and inspiration to start their own business.